-We’ve all known people about whom we’ve said “he (or she) is such a character.”
+We’ve all known people about whom we’ve said “he [or she] is such a character.”
 Often we follow this statement by shaking our heads, rolling our eyes, or perhaps adding a “bless his heart.”
 What is it about these folks that makes them so interesting and unforgettable?
 How can we make our fictional characters just as compelling, without sacrificing credibility or resorting to stereotype?
-Those are the questions we’ll explore in the “Such A Character” workshop I’ll be teaching for the Great Smokies Writing Program on Tuesday nights this spring.
-The 10-week course begins February 18, 2014 and you can register for it here: http://agc.unca.edu/great-smokies-writing-program
+Those are the questions we’ll explore in my 5-week “Such A Character” workshop through the Great Smokies Writing Program this summer, starting June 5th.
+Register HERE.

 The Puppeteer's Daughters has been recognized as a Finalist in the 25th annual Foreword INDIES Book of the Year Awards!
 As part of its mission to discover, review, and share the best books from university and independent publishers, Foreword Magazine, Inc. hosts an annual awards program each year.
 Finalists represent the best books published in 2022. […]

 If you or your book club haven't yet read The Puppeteer's Daughters, now is your chance.
 The paperback is available March 7, 2023.
 Here is what reviewers have to say: "A complicated father-daughter story that fulfills its promise.
 Fans of Tara Conklin’s The Last Romantics and Melissa Scholes Young’s The Hive will love this." --Library Journal “An aging, celebrated […]